zincarla/STIGSupport/Utility/readme.md

 ## ContinuousSTIG

 This directory contains a set of scripts that facilitate an automatic review of CKL files.
-When used, this should auomatically run SCAP scans based on targets in pre-existing CKL files, merge the old CKLs with update CKLs and then merge the SCAP results into those.
+When used, this should automatically run SCAP scans based on targets in pre-existing CKL files, merge the old CKLs with update CKLs and then merge the SCAP results into those.
 The intended effect is that this takes care of most of the work in maintaining an up-to-date CKL repository.
 More documentation in the folder.